Working with Strings in Zig: A Comprehensive Guide

 pub fn main() !void {

-// This is an invalid UTF-8 sequence for the character 'A'.
+// This is an invalid UTF-8 sequence (overlong encoding of 'A').

 }